logo hsb.horse

 paths is less likely to be damaged if it is kept as an auxiliary within the package.

-Biome fits well with this premise
+Why Biome fits this setup

 I think the decision to remove ESLint and focus on Biome is quite natural.
 Biome’s big projects guide also organizes the premise of using root config and nested config differently for large repos such as monorepo and workspace.
 In v2, a configuration based on monorepo is also introduced.